Why Restoration Ranch, TX is needed for Travis and Williamson counties:

 - 40% of child abuse victims in Texas have a caregiver with an alcohol or drug abuse.

-Why is Restoration Ranch needed in the Central Texas area?
+Why is Restoration Ranch TX needed in Central Texas?

 Travis and Williamson County faces significant community challenges in addressing substance abuse, domestic violence and other issues which impact the human condition.